JesseEmond/blitz-2023-inscription/README.md

 tours in reasonable time, or consider exact solvers that find the optimal tour in exponential algorithmic time.

+Our bot's architecture now becomes:
+- On the first tick, a **solver** plans a solution to the game (after building the graph);
+- A **macro** struct executes the plan by keeping track of the current step in the solution, adjusting the micro state machine to provide exact paths to follow;
+- A **micro** struct produces actions based on the state we are in.

 ### 🐜 Heuristic Solver: Ant Colony Optimization